Tragedy at Gesnes The Battle That Became a Suicide Mission

 Instead, the officers followed the orders of Major General William Johnson, the division commander exactly as they were given, resulting in a large number of casualties and no gain.
 This type of leadership had worked for him up until now.
 However, in this case, Johnston had not maneuvered his force to gain a relative position over the enemy.
 Instead, he left his unit in a dangerous salient, vulnerable on three sides from effective enemy fire.
 In the case of Gesnes, Johnston, like many other commanders in the war, could not see that conducting the battle effectively was more important than just gaining ground.
 The final order to attack Gesnes was the subject of later criticism of an insistent Gen. Johnston who “paid no heed to enemy bullets and shells.”
 Although questioned by his leaders and soldiers, Johnston maintained that the order must be followed.
 In his letters to Pershing, Johnston’s claims to support this description.
 He describes his unit’s reaction upon receipt of the orders from higher as follows: ‘Divisions will advance independently of each other, pushing the attack with utmost vigor and regardless of cost.’
 The 91st obeyed such unusual orders . . .
 General McDonald (181st Brigade Commander) called them the worst he had seen in his many years’ of service.
 Several men from the 91st earned the Medal of Honor that day.
 As would be the case at Iwo Jima during the next world war, “uncommon valor was a common virtue.”
 So many examples of gallantry that it was difficult to single out the men who were worthy of medals.

 Upon the capture of the town and the hill beyond, the next order issued: “Dig in, hold on, and get some food.”
 In a precarious position and fearing a German counterattack caused some men to make a bonfire of all maps, orders, and papers in their possession, destroying anything that might possibly give any information to the enemy.
 After taking Gesnes, the 362nd advanced, cutting down Germans with bullet, grenade, and bayonet.
 About two hundred reinforcements streamed in, swelling the American ranks.
 The doughboys took prisoners and captured several field artillery pieces.
 And also discovered a nearby cabbage patch.
 After starving for three days, the ravenous men cut the cabbages in half and gorged themselves on the green leafy plants, “in the same variety of enjoyment that we would have had, if it been Crab Louie.
 We ate in the dark, eating cabbages, dirt, and worms, but how good it tasted.”
 Campbell’s first sergeant had sent Private Wallace into town to find food.
 This is one of the very few stories he shares years later with his grandchildren.
-“We were sent into town to dig up some food, none of spoke and could read French.
+“We were sent into town to dig up some food, none of us spoke or could read French.
 However we did find what appeared to be a butcher’s shop open for business.
 We entered and the owner tried to sell us some freshly cut meat.
 I was suspicious, it didn’t look like beef or pork.
-Clearly we couldn’t understand each other very except for gestures and pointing, but it was all there was.
-So paid him and took all he had.
+Clearly, we couldn’t understand each other very well except for gestures and pointing, - but it was all there was.
+So we paid him and took all he had.
 Upon leaving the shop, I decided to walk around the back and sure enough, there in the trash dumpster, was a mule’s head”.
 Food was scarce, fresh meat even more so.
-It was most likely one that tis mule had been separated from the Americans forces earlier during the course of the day.
+It was most likely that this mule had been separated from the Americans forces earlier during the course of the day and ended up in the butcher's shop.

 While cases of desertion were minimal in the 362nd, desertion and stragglers were a sizable problem in the AEF.
 Estimates vary, but as many as one hundred thousand soldiers left their units in the first month of the AEF’s fighting in the Meuse-Argonne Offensive—as much as 10 percent of the total American force quit fighting and meandered to rear areas.
 In the 37th Division, which the 91st flanked, an inspector reported that 20 percent of the men in the unit may have been in the rear with the gear.
 The doughboys’ steel helmets had no real padding, and many men experienced concussions and traumatic brain injury, also unknown at the time, after shells exploded nearby.
 In addition, post-traumatic stress disorder, then called “shell shock,” was common.
 Many of the men wandering away from the front lines were not displaying cowardice but instead were dazed or impaired as a result of these medical conditions.